 Electron Beam Welding is ideal when your application requires a very precise, clean weld with minimal heating of the material outside the primary area of the weld.
 Additionally, EB Welding is excellent for joining dissimilar and hard to weld metals.

-EB Industries is the preeminent Electron Beam Welding services provider across the United States, Canada and Mexico, since 1965.
-Our electron beam welding services has produced millions of parts, and our customers range from small manufacturers to some of the biggest companies in the Aerospace, Medical and Energy industries.
-We are ISO 9001:2008 and NADCAP certified, have full engineering and metallurgy capabilities as well as extensive pre and post processing services.
+EB Industries is the preeminent Electron Beam Welding services provider throughout the United States, Canada and Mexico, since 1965.
+Our electron beam welding services have produced millions of parts, and our customers range from small manufacturers to some of the biggest companies in the Aerospace, Medical and Energy industries.
+We are ISO 9001:2015/AS9100D and NADCAP certified, have full engineering and metallurgy capabilities as well as extensive pre and post processing services.

 What is Electron Beam Welding

 Electron beam welding is the ultimate fusion welding process.
 Electrons are generated (via an electron gun) and then accelerated to very high speeds using electrical fields.
 This high speed stream of electrons is then focused using magnetic fields and precisely applied to the materials to be joined.
 As the electrons impact the materials their kinetic energy is converted to heat, which causes the metals to melt and flow together.
 Electron beam welding generally occurs in a vacuum as the presence of gas molecules can scatter the beam.